Skip to main content

 When to Visit

 Bengaluru's pleasant climate makes it a year-round destination, but timing affects your experience significantly.
 October to February offers perfect weather with temperatures between 15-28°C, minimal rainfall, and crystal-clear skies—ideal for sightseeing and outdoor activities.
 This peak season sees hotel rates increase by 30-50%, especially during Diwali (October/November) and Christmas weeks.
 March to May brings warmer weather (20-35°C) with occasional pre-monsoon showers.
 It's shoulder season with moderate pricing and fewer crowds, perfect for exploring indoor attractions like museums and breweries.
-June to September monsoon season transforms the city into a lush paradise with temperatures around 18-28°C and 900mm annual rainfall.
+June to September monsoon season transforms the city into a lush great destination with temperatures around 18-28°C and 900mm annual rainfall.
 Hotel rates drop 20-40%, making it budget-friendly despite intermittent heavy showers.
-Key festivals include Karaga (March/April), a spectacular local celebration, Dasara (September/October) with vibrant processions, and Diwali with citywide illuminations.
+Key festivals include Karaga (March/April), a spectacular local celebration, Dasara (September/October) with lively processions, and Diwali with citywide illuminations.
 Digital nomads prefer monsoon months for lower accommodation costs, while families should visit during cooler winter months.
 Business travelers find March-May ideal as it avoids both peak tourist season and heavy monsoons.

 Map of Bengaluru